 There is an extensive programme of more than 300 co-curricular activities, including academics, sports, performance, and community service.
 All students are expected to sign up for at least one service project every year, ranging from the delivery of food parcels and student mentoring, to fixing broken wheelchairs and fundraising for a partner school in Cambodia.
 In terms of outdoor education, there are annual trips for all, including both residential trips and sports, music, and drama trips.

 The College has embraced the traditional English public-school house system, which is seen in the camaraderie, team spirit, sense of community, and belonging that students have throughout the school; this really shines through in the Senior school when students are placed in house-based tutor groups.
 It also encourages leadership and teamwork from a young age; for example, Year 7 students support DUCKS children as they arrive at school, Year 8 students mentor their junior peers, and all students from DUCKS upwards can be elected to be on the student council.

 “Our house captains, student counsellors, community action groups and ambassadors lead, inspire, and listen to their peers, enabling all students to actively contribute to College improvement projects.”

-The most recent addition to the campus is a classic red telephone box, which not only adds to the British charm of the College but also gives students and parents somewhere to call a taxi.
+A classic red telephone box adds to the British charm of the College and gives students and parents somewhere to call a taxi.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.